 For those patients that are already painful, or perhaps extremely needle shy, it might seem that it would.
 However, most patients soon realize how relaxing and pain relieving the sessions can be, so they quickly accommodate to the placement of needles.
 In most cases, patients do not even react to needle placement.

-During your canine or feline’s acupuncture treatments, they are in a room surrounded by soft, relaxing music, have a soft cushion to lay on, and an aromatic candle to set the mood for relaxation and contentment.
+During your canine or feline's acupuncture treatments, they are in a room surrounded by soft, relaxing music, have a soft cushion to lay on, and misted essential oils to set the mood for relaxation and contentment.
 We do not want them to feel apprehensive or frightened during their visits.
 Prefer to bring their own bed?
 Feel free to!
 We want to make the experience as pleasant and relaxing as possible – for both your pet and you!

 The answer to that is numerous!
 We see many patients during their geriatric years, helping them cope with arthritis, degenerative joint diseases, cancer well-being, lumbosacral pain, and other aliments.
 Acupuncture is also very successful in helping young dogs that are diagnosed with hip or elbow dysplasia.
 In both of these situations, many patients are able to have a reduction or even elimination of pain medications.
 Almost any medical condition that is diagnosed and treated with Western veterinary medicine can be approached from an Eastern acupuncture medicine standpoint as well.
 At Aggieland Animal Health Center, we use an approach that allows us to combine both Western and Eastern medicinal treatments to make your family member as comfortable and healthy as possible!

 Dr. Wagner is able to work with your routine DVM in establishing a plan of treatment and staying in touch with them throughout the entire treatment process.
 Our intention is to supplement your DVM's current treatment plan, not to interfere with it.